sudo-rgorai/DarkSite/README.md

 ## About Project

-It is a chrome extension that customizes your new tab to a minimal dark theme.
+DarkSite is a chrome extension that customizes your new tab to a minimal dark theme.

 <img src="https://github.com/sudo-rgorai/DarkSite/blob/master/images/demo.png"/>